mitmedialab/sherlock-project/README.md

 Sherlock is a deep-learning approach to semantic data type detection which is important for, among others, data cleaning and schema matching.
 This repository provides data and scripts to guide the deployment of Sherlock.

+### Installation of package
+You can use Sherlock by installing the package by cloning this repository, navigating to the root directory of this repository and run `pip install .`.

 ### Demonstration of usage
 A notebook can be found in `notebooks/` which shows how to download the raw and preprocessed data files, and demonstrates the usage of Sherlock.